StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/03_Discipleship Landmarks/Discipleship Landmarks_m.md

 Apprentice Name: ……………………………………………………………………………..

-Type of Group: DG / GG / MC / AG
+Type of Group: DG / GG / MC / AG How many attended: ………….

 Name of Community: …………………………………………………………………………